hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 * [Pending transactions](#pending-transactions)
 * [Sychronizng](#synchronizing)

-If the WebSockets connection is closed, all subscriptions are removed.

 ### New Headers

-Use the `newHeads` parameter with `eth_subscribe` to be notified each time a new header is added to the blockchain.
+Use the `newHeads` parameter with `eth_subscribe` to be notified each time a block is added to the blockchain.

-If a chain reorganization occurs, the subscription publishes notifications for headers in the new chain.
+If a chain reorganization occurs, the subscription publishes notifications for blocks in the new chain.
-This means the subscription can publish notifications for multiple headers at the same height on the blockchain.
+This means the subscription can publish notifications for multiple blocks at the same height on the blockchain.

-The new headers notification returns [Block Objects](Objects#block-object).
-Use the `logsBloom` parameter to filter blocks to determine which blocks have logs of interest to you.
+The new headers notification returns [block objects](../Reference/JSON-RPC-API-Objects.md#block-object).
+The second parameter is optional.
+If specified, whole [transaction objects](../Reference/JSON-RPC-API-Objects.md#transaction-object) are included in the notifications.
+Otherwise, the transaction hashes are included.

 !!!example
     To subscribe to new header notifications:

     ```json
-    {"id": 1, "method": "eth_subscribe", "params": ["newHeads"]}
+    {"id": 1, "method": "eth_subscribe", "params": ["newHeads", {"includeTransactions": true}]}
     ```

     Example result: